 Military members with a baccalaureate degree or higher are eligible to begin the teaching certification process to become an academic subject teacher.
 However, many service members may already qualify to become a vocational/technical teacher.
 Military members only need the equivalent of one year of college courses and six years of experience in a vocational or technical field to begin the certification process.

 Military members from all of the armed forces can use tuition assistance for their teaching certification while on active duty.
-Members may also be eligible for financial assistance for teacher certification expenses.
+Members may also be eligible for financial assistance for teacher certification expenses - a $5,000 stipend or up to $10,000 bonus based on eligibility.
 A commitment to teaching for three years in a “high-need” school district or at a high school with a high percentage of low-income families is part of the obligation for receiving some forms of financial aid.

-The program began in 1994 as transition assistance towards a teaching career and has since recruited more than 6,000 military members.
+The program began in 1993 during the military downsizing of the early 90's as transition assistance towards a teaching career.
 The military members who have become teachers have established a good reputation for the program with school administrators and principals.
 “School systems are finding former military members to be very valuable assets.
 They bring leadership skills, a concern for their students (similar to their troops) and a lot of experience to the classroom," said Gantz.

 Schools are also seeing a higher retention rate from former military members than teachers who just finished college.